-Precautions for safe handling 9 ▶ Limit all unnecessary personal contact. ▶ Wear protective clothing when risk of exposure occurs. ▶ Use in a well-ventilated area.
-Safe handling ▶When handling DO NOT eat, drink or smoke. ▶ Always wash hands with soap and water after handling. ▶ Avoid physical damage to containers. ▶ Use good occupational work practice. ▶ Store in original containers. ▶ Keep containers securely sealed.
-Other information ▶ Store in a cool, dry, well-ventilated area.
-Other Information ▶ Store away from incompatible materials and foodstuff containers. ▶ Protect containers against physical damage and check regularly for leaks. ▶ Observe manufacturer's storage and handling recommendations contained within this SDS.
-Conditions for safe storage, including any incompatibilities ▶ Polyethylene or polypropylene container.
-Suitable container ▶ Packing as recommended by manufacturer. ▶ Check all containers are clearly labelled and free from leaks.
-Storage ▶ Avoid reaction with oxidising agents incompatibility Avoid contamination of water, foodstuffs, feed or seed.
+Precautions for safe handling

+Safe handling DO NOT allow clothing wet with material to stay in contact with skin Avoid all personal contact, including inhalation.
+Wear protective clothing when risk of exposure occurs.
+Use in a well-ventilated area.
+Avoid contact with moisture.
+Avoid contact with incompatible materials.
+When handling, DO NOT eat, drink or smoke.
+Keep containers securely sealed when not in use.
+Other information Store in original containers.
+Keep containers securely sealed.
+Store in a cool, dry, well-ventilated area.
+Store away from incompatible materials and foodstuff containers.
+Protect containers against physical damage and check regularly for leaks.
+Observe manufacturer's storage and handling recommendations contained within this SDS.
+Conditions for safe storage, including any incompatibilities Suitable container Polyethylene or polypropylene container.
+Packing as recommended by manufacturer.
+Check all containers are clearly labelled and free from leaks.
+A set to see the set of the terms of the second set of the second set of the second

+- Avoid reaction with oxidising agents Storage incompatibility - Avoid contamination of water, foodstuffs, feed or seed.